mongodb-partners/maap-framework/README.md

 ```
 npm install
-npm run ingest <path to your config.yaml>
+npm run ingest <full path to your config.yaml>
 ```

 Go to [this](https://mongodb-partners.github.io/maap-framework/docs/category/app-modules) page for loader specific documentations.

 ### Run the server
 ```
-npm run start <path to your config.yaml>
+npm run start <full path to your config.yaml>
 ```

 ### Start your application UI